There are two distinct and different requirements in ISO 13485:2016 for the management of risk.

 That deals with the requirement in sub-clause 4.1.2.
 The requirement in clause 7.1 is different and will not be adequately addressed with risk-based thinking, or even risk management, in planning and implementing all QMS processes.

-Risk Management in Clause 7.1 focused to threats to patient/end user safety
+Risk Management in Clause 7.1 focused on threats to patient/end user safety

 The organization shall document one or more processes for risk management in product realization.
 Records of risk management activities shall be maintained (see 4.2.5).